-How What

-Asking for more information Asking for more information

-➤ He's a bit scary > He's a bit scary

-sometimes.
-How do you sometimes.
-What do you

-mean? mean?

-Asking about general health Asking for details

-➤ How is your mother? > What do you like about the

-job?

-Asking about food and drink Asking about consequences

-preferences ➤ What if your plan doesn't

-How do you like your work?

-coffee?

-Asking about a name

-➤ What's it called?
+How What Asking for more information Asking for more information He's a bit scary sometimes.
+How do you mean? ➤ He's a bit scary sometimes.
+What do you mean?
+Asking about general health Asking for details ➤ How is your mother?
+What do you like about the job?
+Asking about food and drink Asking about consequences preferences ➤ What if your plan doesn't How do you like your coffee? work?
+Asking about a name What's it called?